bluesillybeard/Pinc/readme.md

     - particularily for 3D rendering with large meshes
 - Replace the global state "OpenGl-y" graphics functions to use a graphics context object
     - Maybe each graphics context could even use a different graphics backend?
 Probably not...
-- the graphics API as a whole is missing things
+- the graphics API as a whole does not exist really
-    - framebuffer objects
-    - general drawing functions:
-        - rectangle, triangle, circle, both solid and outlined
-        - rotated rectangle, ellipse, arbitrary quad
-    - anti-aliasing
-    - meshes
+- example / test for having multiple windows
+- get the cursor movement within a specific window
+- get cursor movement delta
-    - shaders
+- lock cursor
+- properly implement and test scaling
+- add a way to get the size of a window in real units (like inches or something)
 - empty / "null" / mock window backend
 - empty / "null" / mock graphics backend